Cut-off phenomenon for the ax+b Markov chain over a finite field: Introduction

 We do not answer this specific question, but rather study what happens when $a$ is an arbitrary element of $\F_p$ (as opposed to being the mod $p$ quotient of a fixed value $a\in \Z$ independent of $p$ as in the above mentioned works).
-It was observed by Bukh, Harper and Helfgott (see \cite{Hel-growth}*{footnote 4 on page 372}, where this is announced), that a general polylogarithmic upper bound on the mixing time, valid for all primes $p$ and for all $a$ of sufficiently large multiplicative order, can be deduced easily from some estimates of Konyagin \cite{Kon-RW}.
+It was observed by Bukh, Harper, Helfgott and Lindenstrauss (see \cite{Hel-Arizona}*{Exercises 3.13 and 3.14}), that a general polylogarithmic upper bound on the mixing time, valid for all primes $p$ and for all $a$ of sufficiently large multiplicative order, can be deduced easily from some estimates of Konyagin \cite{Kon-RW}.
 This gives provided the multiplicative order of $a$ is at least $O(\log p\log\log p)$ in $\F_p$.
 See Section \ref{konyagin} below, where a more precise statement is given.
 Improving on this bound would touch upon some delicate number theoretical issues: for example proving a $O(\log p)$ upper bound for most primes $p$ and for all values of $a$ of sufficiently large multiplicative order would already imply the celebrated Lehmer conjecture (see Section \ref{lehmer-sec} and \cite{breuillard-varju-Lehmer}).

 In this paper, we prove three results valid for most values of the multiplier $a$.
 First we prove that the $O(\log p\log \log p)$ upper bound holds for all primes (Theorem \ref{loglog}).
 Then we will show a stronger logarithmic $O(\log p)$ upper bound, which is only valid for most (in a certain weak sense) primes $p$ (Theorem \ref{uncond}).
 Finally, conditionally on the Riemann hypothesis for Dedekind zeta functions of number fields, we will establish that the Markov chain exhibits a cut-off phenomenon for most (this time density $1$) primes $p$ (Theorem \ref{TVcutoff}).
 A sequence of Markov chains is said to exhibit the cut-off phenomenon if there is a sharp phase transition to equidistribution, that is we have $T(\d_1)/T(\d_2)\to 1$ as we go through the sequence of chains for any $\d_1,\d_2\in(0,1)$.
 We refer the reader to \cites{diaconis-survey, peres-levin} and references therein for an introduction to cut-off phenomena for Markov chains.